Jericho1060/nuxt-ollama/README.md

 <!-- - [📖 &nbsp;Documentation](https://example.com) -->
 ## Quick Setup

-Install the module to your Nuxt application with one command: *(Pending module approval on Nuxt Module)*
+Install the module to your Nuxt application with one command:
 ```bash
 npx nuxi module add nuxt-ollama
 ```